Yanqi-Xu/parole/parole/parole_data_diary_public.md

 ### Number of hearing days with at least one absence

 This answers the second question: 2.
-How many full days had at least one board member missing the full day, and what’s the percentage of absent days out of all hearing days?
+How many full days had at least one board member missing the full day, and what’s the percentage of those days out of all hearing days?

 ``` r